How to delegate management of identity in AWS Single Sign-On

 To list the permission set ARN

 - Navigate to the AWS SSO Service in your Region.
 Choose AWS Accounts and then Permission Sets.

 - Select the permission set you want to use.

 - Copy the ARN of the permission set.

 In this use case, you create a single policy to allow administrators to assign any permission set to a specific set of accounts.

 First, you need to create a custom permission set to use with the following example policy.

 This policy specifies that delegated admins are allowed to provision any permission set to the three accounts listed in the policy.

-Note: To apply this permission set to your environment, replace the account numbers following Resource with your account numbers.
+Note: To apply this permission set to your environment, replace the account numbers and the sso instance id following Resource with your information.

 Use case 2: Permission-based delegation model